“Banking has to work when and where you need it ...”

 The core functionality of the dashboard could be:

-Account flagging - might require a human to do the final decision.
+Account flagging - might require a human to make the final decision.

 Customer Service Dashboard